1414C/jiffy/README.md

 ### BelongsTo Relationship

 BelongsTo relationships form the inverse of the HasOne and HasMany relations.
-Consider Library -> Books HasMany example; A Library has many books; a book belongs to a library.
+Consider the Library HasMany Books example; A Library has many books, but we can also say 'a Book belongs to a Library'.